plone/training/grok.rst

     class SocialViewlet(grok.Viewlet):
         grok.viewletmanager(viewletIFs.IBelowContentTitle)

-This would do the same as the coe above using grok's paradigm of convention over configuration.
+This would do the same as the code above using grok's paradigm of convention over configuration.
 In browser views the reference is called view, note that in grok viewlets it is called viewlets (in that case ``viewlet/lanyrd_link``).